skalenetwork/skale-network/CONTRIBUTING.md

 1. **Develop & Test:** Implement your fix or feature.
 Ensure all existing tests pass and add new tests to cover the changes you've made.
 2. **Commit Messages:** Write clear, concise, and descriptive commit messages.
-4. **Open the PR:** Submit your Pull Request to the `main` or designated branch of the original repository.
+3. **Open the PR:** Submit your Pull Request to the `main` or designated branch of the original repository.
-5. **Attach ticket** Please attach the relevant issue that this PR fixes or resolves.
+4. **Attach ticket:** Please attach the relevant issue that this PR fixes or resolves.
-6. **Complete the Template:** Fill out the PR template completely, providing a detailed summary of your changes, the motivation for the change, and any relevant technical details.
+5. **Complete the Template:** Fill out the PR template completely, providing a detailed summary of your changes, the motivation for the change, and any relevant technical details.
-7. **Review Process:** The engineering team will review your PR.
+6. **Review Process:** The engineering team will review your PR.
 Be responsive to feedback and prepared to make further changes.
 We may request updates to maintain code quality, consistency, and alignment with SKALE standards.